Moulberry/vido/README.md

 ## Basic usage
 In visual mode, you can select different tasks using the arrow keys or vim keys
-Pressing L/Right will complete tasks & expand groups
+Pressing l/Right will complete tasks & expand groups
-Pressing H/Left will uncomplete tasks & unexpand groups
+Pressing h/Left will uncomplete tasks & unexpand groups
 Pressing ENTER will toggle completion & expansion
+Pressing m will enter "move" mode, allowing tasks to be rearranged using the arrow keys or vim keys

 ## Command basics
 Most of the interaction with the actual todo list is performed with vim-like commands